AMCN41R/csharp-command-framework/README.md

 ```

 # Basic Usage
-To get started you just need to specify a command and its handler, register the dependencies, and add the command api endpoint.
+To get started you just need to...
+- specify a command
+- add a handler for it
+- register the framework dependencies
+- and add the command api endpoint

 ## A simple command
 Commands are requests to change the state of the system.
-They contain the information required to make the necessary changes.
+They are objects that contain the information required to make the necessary changes.
 They are simple POCOs that *should* be immutable, and **must** implement the `ICommand` interface and use the `CommandNameAttribute`.

 > The command name should be unique within the scope of the running application.